borisbenedikter/borisbenedikter.github.io/research.md

         </div>
         <div class="card-text">
             <h3>3.
 Ensuring Real-World Trustworthiness</h3>
-            <p>A key challenge is ensuring that algorithms behave reliably when transitioning from simulation to the real world.
-My vision is to establish the theoretical foundations and practical tools needed to bridge this "sim-to-real" gap.
-This involves developing <strong>runtime monitoring systems</strong> and <strong>assurance envelopes</strong> that formally quantify risk in real time, providing the verifiable safety guarantees needed to deploy intelligent systems with confidence.</p>
+            <p>A key challenge is ensuring that AI components behave reliably when transitioning from simulation to the real world.
+My vision is to establish the theoretical foundations and practical tools needed to bridge this <strong>"sim-to-real"</strong> gap.
+This involves developing <strong>runtime monitoring</strong> systems and <strong>assurance envelopes</strong> that formally quantify risk in real time, enabling proactive safety measures and verifiable guarantees for deployed systems.</p>
         </div>
     </div>
 </div>